 There’s More to Sustainable Packaging Than Meets the Eye

 Today’s consumers care about sustainability more than ever, and they expect the brands they support to care as well.
 According to a Nielsen study, 81% of respondents believe companies are responsible for helping improve the environment — this can include using responsibly sourced ingredients, incorporating eco-friendly manufacturing processes, and, of course, finding sustainable packaging solutions.
-But when it comes to sustainable packaging, it’s not as simple as just using recyclable materials.
+But when it comes to eco-friendly packaging, it’s not as simple as just using recyclable materials.
 A lot more goes into the sustainability equation.

-Recycling is a complicated process that requires consumer engagement, materials that can be recycled at a commercial scale, a collection system that can handle most of the recyclable materials, reprocessing of the sorted materials into a form for manufacturing feedstock, and an end-market that will purchase and utilize the recycled materials.
+Recycling of recyclable packaging is a complicated process that requires consumer engagement, materials that can be recycled at a commercial scale, a collection system that can handle most of the recyclable materials, reprocessing of the sorted materials into a form for manufacturing feedstock, and an end-market that will purchase and utilize the recycled materials.

 Add in consumer confusion about which types of packaging can and can’t be recycled, along with misleading claims and labels, and the result is much unnecessary waste.
 According to the EPA, almost 70% of plastic packaging and container waste ended up in the landfill in 2018, along with 55% of glass containers, 52% of aluminum packaging, and 21% of steel.